JJBR13/Justin-Brown-milestone-project-one/TEST.md

 Steps:

-I. Click View Vans
+I. Click View Vans<br>
 II.
-Redirect to View Van page.
+Redirect to View Van page.<br>
 III.
-Repeat for Home and Get in touch! pages
+Repeat for Home and Get in touch! pages<br>
 IV.
 Repeat all steps on all pages

 Expected: